UpCloudLtd/uks-instructions/backup/README.md

 kubectl exec -n velero-demo nginx-pod-name -it -- cat /var/log/nginx/access.log
 ```

 Now we are ready to create a backup!
-Note the time stamp on the nginx logs, so you can verify the backup and restore worked as expected.
-We are using a label to select the test app pod and PVC, but Velero can also backup the whole velero-demo namespaces or even the whole cluster.
+Note the time stamps on the nginx logs, so you can verify the backup and restore worked as expected.
+We are using a label to select the test app deployment and the PVC, but Velero can also backup the whole velero-demo namespace or even the whole cluster.

 ```text
 velero backup create velerotest1 --selector app=velero-app
 ```

 Let's reload the nginx welcome page a few times to get more data.
-Remember, we created the backup point-in-time before these log messages.
+Remember, we created the backup point-in-time before these log messages, so they should not be visible after restore.

 ```text
 curl -i lb-yourlbdnsname-1.upcloudlb.com
 kubectl exec -n velero-demo nginx-pod-name -it -- cat /var/log/nginx/access.log
 ```

-Since we ran a pre- and posthooks, there should be two text files in the log folder as well:
+Since we ran a pre- and posthooks, there should be two text files, `prehoot.txt` and `posthook.txt`, in the log folder as well:

 ```text
 kubectl exec -n velero-demo nginx-pod-name -it -- ls -la /var/log/nginx/
 ```

-We have data in the logs, and our backup has completed with pre- and posthooks completed.
-Let's delete the test app deployment and PVC and see if we can do a successful restore:
+We have data in the logs, and our backup has completed with pre- and posthooks executed.
+Let's delete the test app deployment and the PVC and see if we can do a successful restore:

 ```text
 kubectl delete deployments.apps -n velero-demo nginx